Daro1791/API-Rest/README.md

 # API-Rest
-Fake Rest API, provided by JSON Server.
+Fake Rest API, provided by JSON Server with Javascript.

 To perform a local installation globally, use the command: